greyhwndz/awesome-emberjs-posts/README.md

 * [Knowing When Your Ember App is Done Loading](https://spin.atomicobject.com/2015/08/29/ember-app-done-loading/) by John Ruble

+### 2015-08-08
+* [Applying the Adapter Pattern for Analytics in Ember.js Apps](https://emberway.io/applying-the-adapter-pattern-for-analytics-in-ember-js-apps-29448cbcedf3) by Lauren Elizabeth Tan

 ### 2015-08-05
 * [Should Components Load Data?](https://emberigniter.com/should-components-load-data/) by Frank Treacy